 5 Steps to Cleaning Up Your Blog Before Year's End.

-When I first started my social media consulting business earlier this year, I didn't think I was going to blog.
+When I first started my business in early 2015, I didn't think I was going to blog.
 It wasn't that I didn't have anything to say, but I was hesitant to commit to what I knew would need to be a consistent piece of content.

 After years of working for the federal government, then for a celebrity, then for a "startup" agency - I had an innate chip on my shoulder for anyone telling me what to do.
 Committing myself to a blog felt like yet another shackle, even if it was one that I created.

 "You are not the boss of me!" is kind of an unspoken slogan for my life - whether that's healthy or not.

 Regardless, I threw myself into my business the way I do with everything - extreme voraciousness for anything I could learn and read to get started in the right way.

 What I realized very quickly, was that in order to establish expertise and consistent "owned" content - I had to blog.
 No way around it.

 » » TL:DR Summary - Have a system to keep track of and update your blogs.
 Get my free checklist » Download Now

 I started by saying I was going to blog once per week.
 I am not a "blogger" in that that's the way I make my living, so I didn't see a reason to blog several times per week.
 As the months and now years have gone by, a schedule of every other week has proven to be the perfect commitment for me.
 It keeps me on track, accountable, but not overwhelmed.
 So how do blogging and social media overlap?

 I tell all of my clients one main thing when I meet with them for a consultation: Social Media and Digital Marketing serves brand awareness and affinity - not direct sales.